-- 1. Tap b to lock the spa.
-When this feature is activated both the spa and temperature lock are highlighted. - Tap ■ (the first block) to select a number.
-Use ▼ or ▲ to select a number from 0-9.
-Then move on to the next number until a four-digit code has been selected. - 3.
-Tap I to activate the locking feature. - 4.
+- 1. Tap to lock the spa.
+When this feature is activated both the spa and temperature lock are highlighted. - 3.
+Tap local to activate the locking feature. - 4.
 All activation and adjustment features are disabled but the spa will still perform all scheduled tasks. - 5.
-Tap 📉 to return to the "Settings" Menu.
+Tap \(\) to return to the "Settings" Menu.